-Web-based image editors have several advantages to its desktop counterparts.
+Web-based image editors have several advantages over their desktop counterparts.
 The most obvious benefit is that they allow you to work on any computer (that has a browser).
-In most cases, you can save your work online, avoid having to install desktop software, and interface with other web based services such as Flickr or Picasa.
-This article shares 6 of the finest, free online image editors that are capable alternatives to desktop applications like Adobe Photoshop and GIMP.
+In most cases, you can save your work online, avoid having to install desktop software, and interface with other web-based services such as Flickr or Picasa.
+This article shares 6 of the best, free online photo editors that are capable alternatives to desktop applications like Adobe Photoshop and GIMP.

 Pixlr is a very robust, Flash-based image editor that shares a similar user interface to Adobe Photoshop.
-The Pixlr API – which is still in its early stages of development – opens up possibilities of mash-ups an integration of Pixlr into your blog, web application, or website.
+The Pixlr AP opens up possibilities of mash-ups an integration of Pixlr into your blog, web application, or website.
 It has a smart Wand tool to help you automatically select similar and adjacent pixels (which is equivalent to Photoshop’s Magic Wand tool).

-Splashup is feature-packed online image editor that integrates with popular photo sharing services like Flickr, Picasa, and Facebook – allowing you to access your photos remotely.
+Splashup is feature-packed web photo editor that integrates with popular photo sharing services like Flickr, Picasa, and Facebook – allowing you to access your photos remotely.
 Some of the cool features that Splashup has are layers with blending modes, the ability to interface and capture images from your web cam, and a nice variety of filters and layer effects.

 Phoenix, a powerful web-based image editor by Aviary, rivals the capabilities of desktop image editing applications.
 Check out this list of tutorials to fully appreciate the potential of this excellent image editor.
 You have to sign-up for an account to access Phoenix, but it only takes a few seconds and also gives you access to other Aviary tools and services such as Peacock (“Visual Laboratory”) and Toucan (color and swatch tool).